Key Takeaways

 - Usually under eaves, decks, or in shrubs

-- Single paper stalk attaching nest to surface
+- Single paper stalk attaches the nest to the surface

 Bald-Faced Hornets (High Danger)